 At CSUCI, I teach the following courses in the Environmental Science and Resource Management program.
-Click to view course syllabi:
+(Hyperlinked course titles connect to sample course syllabi.)

 N.B., Course syllabi are available to CSUCI community only; otherwise, I am happy to provide them by request.

 Observing sea lions on Santa Rosa Island in ESRM 351 Field Methods.